 In 2018, the Shoal Creek Conservancy released the Shoal Creek Trail: Vision to Action Plan, which was later accepted by the Austin Public Works Department.
 The Vision to Action Plan recommends improvements along the existing trail and proposes a nine-mile trail extension, ultimately connecting to the Northern Walnut Creek Trail north of Highway 183.

-The Shoal Creek Gap Project included the construction of a ten-foot concrete trail, stream bank stabilization, and lighting from West Ave to 5th St. The project was completed in May 2018.
+The Shoal Creek (West Avenue to Fifth Street) Gap Project included the construction of a ten-foot concrete trail, streambank stabilization, and lighting from West Ave to Fifth Street.
+The project was completed in May 2018.

 The Shoal Creek Restoration project included sidewalk and trail improvements along Lamar Boulevard between 15th and 24th Streets.
 Construction was completed in September 2017.